 - Before they head back to school take inventory of their clothes & any they’ve grown out of donate to charity.

 - Involve your child and talk about your plans to declutter their bedroom.
-Instead of asking them about the toys they don’t want, ask them to tell you about their favourites.
+Instead of asking them about the toys they don’t want, ask them to tell you about their favorites.
 You’ll quickly learn which items they love and which ones they’ve forgotten about.
 You can then discuss finding these pieces a new home by donating them to charity.